balaji1974/apachecamel/README.md

 3. Content Based Routing Pattern (ContentBasedRoutingPattern.java)
 We can route based on the content - Eg. using choice()

-4. Splitter Routing Pattern (SplitterPattern.java)
+4 a.
+Splitter Routing Pattern (SplitterPattern.java)
 Add the following dependency
 <dependency>
 	<groupId>org.apache.camel.springboot</groupId>